Skip to main content

 Pre-requisites

-To run the stdio example, make sure npx is available in your environment.
-Many MCP servers are currently provided to run in this way, usually either run with the npx or uvx command.
+To run the stdio example, make sure npx and docker are available in your environment.
+Many MCP servers are currently provided to run in this way, usually either run with the npx, docker or uvx command.

 When you provide a McpToolRegistry, Portia will pull in the tool definitions from the MCP server, making them available to the Planner and Execution Agents during a plan run.
 To see an example of this implementation, head over to our agent-examples repo where we built an agent to manage customer refunds ().